What is a CFD?

 Why do many investors like to choose index CFDs?
 Index CFDs can continuously reflect the price of the underlying index but also allow investors to enjoy the advantages of various transactions:

-Compared with investing in actual indices, the cost of CFD trading is meager.
+- Compared with investing in actual indices, the cost of CFD trading is meagre.
 In addition to some index CFDs trading platforms, the cost of investor transactions can be significantly reduced.

 Due to the simplicity of CFDs, all the markets are available to trade on a unified online trading platform, allowing traders to switch between trading indices and energies with just a few clicks.